containers/ContainerPlumbing/index.md

 layout: default
 ---

+## Container Plumbing Days Postponed

+Due to circumstances beyond our control, Container Plumbing Days 2022 has been postponed.
+We will share more information when the event is rescheduled.

 ## Container Plumbing?

-The Second Container Plumbing Days will be a 2-day event to investigate, discuss, hack, learn, and celebrate the "lower-level" open source container technologies, everything from the container runtime on down to the Linux kernel.
+Contaienr Plumbing Days is a 2-day event to investigate, discuss, hack, learn, and celebrate the "lower-level" open source container technologies, everything from the container runtime on down to the Linux kernel.

 You can see the kind of sessions we had in 2021 in the [Red Hat Community Video channel](https://www.youtube.com/watch?v=v7XzoMZaGbY&list=PLVuc-VIfmlz1eSDhDVfAL0EbiQRvAX3gc).